jjwatt/learnxinyminutes-docs/c.html.markdown

     Using "goto" in C
   */
   typedef enum { false, true } bool;
+  // No bool datatype before C99, so add it
+  // for the goto example.
-  // for C don't have bool as data type before C99 :( bool disaster = false;
+  bool disaster = false;
   int i, j;
   for(i=0; i<100; ++i)